durosly/clearance-management-system/README.md

 # A simple clearance management system for higher institutions in Nigeria

+This system is an opiniated clearance system that enforces how the clearance process would be evaluated

 ## 💵Create payment

 Payments rely on session, college and department and should be defined before attempting to create a payment fee